 Luxury Versus Retail

-Gucci is currently the fastest growing luxury fashion brand, producing everything from socks to home décor.
+Gucci is currently the fastest-growing luxury fashion brand, producing everything from socks to home décor.
 The majority of Gucci’s revenue comes from leather goods ― including purses but excluding shoes ― while their watch and jewelry lines bring in the least amount of revenue.

-Unexpectedly, Gucci’s number of watch related design patents vastly surpasses that of purses. ktMINE data shows most of Gucci’s patents are based in the United States and are categorized as “Measuring, Testing, or Signaling Instruments” which includes a variety of wristwatch designs.
+Unexpectedly, Gucci’s number of watch-related design patents vastly surpasses that of purses. ktMINE data shows most of Gucci’s patents are based in the United States and are categorized as “Measuring, Testing, or Signaling Instruments” which includes a variety of wristwatch designs.
 On the other hand, their European patents show a totally different focus, with their biggest category, “Purses Luggage Hand Carried Bags,” having nine patents relating to a type of closing mechanism for their purses.
 The designs of their actual bags can be found under “Travel Goods and Personal Belongings,” having a total of five patents.
 One of these design patents is shown below.

 While Gucci is a worldwide brand, it’s still limited in the quantity as well as the variety of products they offer in comparison to retail stores.
-An example of this is Forever 21, a private, multi-billion dollar company which offers a mass amount of clothes at a price much lower than Gucci’s, hence the name “fast fashion.”
+An example of this is Forever 21, a private, multi-billion dollar company that offers a mass amount of clothes at a price much lower than Gucci’s, hence the name “fast fashion.”

 It isn’t unreasonable to assume that because they are putting out more clothes, they should have more design patents, but this isn’t the case.
 Forever 21 currently owns 11 patents, seven of which are designs for “Furnishings” which is unrelated to what they sell.
 This focus on design patents relating to the layout of their stores is not completely random.
 Forever 21 currently has 281 stores nationwide compared to Gucci (primarily sold through high-end department stores), which has about 25 stand-alone locations in the United States.
 Therefore, Forever 21 has more pressure to maintain a good instore reputation.